What is Turning? CNC Turning & Milling for Custom Machining

 CNC machining encompasses several processes, the outcomes of which can include tools, parts, or components for use in almost every industry.
 Boring is the process of removing material from the inside of a rotating piece, while turning removes material from the outside.
 The process of turning is achieved using tools such as CNC lathes.

-Utilizing processes like CNC turning and milling near St. Louis, MO, Schantz Custom Fabrication (SCF) is a valued and reliable source of custom metal fabrication, metal manufacturing, structural metal, welding, prototyping, fixturing, and low volume production machining.
-For more than 60 years, SCF has taken customers’ drawings, blueprints, and ideas, fabricating them into functional and productive pieces that meet exact tolerances and specifications.
+Utilizing processes like CNC turning and milling near St. Louis, MO, Schantz Machine & Fabrication (SMF) is a valued and reliable source of custom metal fabrication, metal manufacturing, structural metal, welding, prototyping, fixturing, and low volume production machining.
+For more than 60 years, SMF has taken customers’ drawings, blueprints, and ideas, fabricating them into functional and productive pieces that meet exact tolerances and specifications.

 CNC turning and milling is the process of using CNC lathes and other tools to remove material from the outer diameter of a rotating workpiece.
 Single-point tools shave excess metal from the workpiece, typically in small, easily recyclable chips.